cairn-monnaie/cel/README.md

      * User access : select "Enforced enabled"
      * session timeout : xxx
  27. **Change password type configuration**

-    .Access : System (top tab) / User Configuration(bold in left menu) / Password types
+    _Access : System (top tab) / User Configuration(bold in left menu) / Password types_
      * Click on login password
      * password length :  8 to 25
- 28. **Configure group of global administrators** .Access : System (top tab) / User Configuration(bold in left menu) / Groups
+ 28. **Configure group of global administrators**

+    _Access : System (top tab) / User Configuration(bold in left menu) / Groups_
      * Click on "Global administrators"
      * Name : **_$global-group-admins_**
      * Click save

  29. **Save the configuration into a backup file**
-    As you experienced, configuring a Cyclos instance is really a long process, and there are much more functionalities that are not even dealt with in the scope of this application.
-For this reason, having a backup sql file with the configuration saved is really useful.
+     As you experienced, configuring a Cyclos instance is a really long process, and there are even much more functionalities that are not dealt with in the scope of this application.
+For this reason, having a backup sql file with the configuration saved is necessary.
      * To do so, type the following command :
      > sudo docker exec -i -u postgres cyclos-db pg_dump cyclos > cyclos-dump.sql